 After my formal education studying graphic design and photography at Kutztown University, I'm able to pair my graphic sensibilities and quirky sense of humor with my use of meaningful materials.

 I have a BFA in Communication Arts and MEQ from Kutztown University of Pennsylvania and am certified to teach Art K-12.
-Aside from day job as a photography teacher at the Tamaqua Area High School, I embrace art-making in many mediums.
+Aside from my art-related day job, as a photography teacher at the Tamaqua Area High School, I embrace art-making in many mediums.
 I fell in love with darkroom photography in college, and have explored darkroom, digital, and instant film photography.
-I have gleaned much knowledge throughout my experience with undergraduate schooling and graduate classwork.
+I have gleaned much knowledge throughout my experience with undergraduate schooling and graduate class work.
 Through my work in several mediums, I've discovered that the constant element through all of my work has been my love for re-purposing scraps and the spontaneous beauty and history that these scraps possess, as well as the process used to create imagery.